Some relevant titles

 Warlord – aratral (war+lord)

-Watchman – salitator (castle guard)
+Watchman – salitator (castle watch)

 Weaponeer – mesinsam (armament man)